andreswizeline/devops-challenge/README.md

 ### Support
 Throughout the challenge, you may encounter errors or have questions.
 You are encouraged to email bzeiger@sweatworks.net for any assistance, be it clarification on requirements or troubleshooting unexpected issues.

+### Solution:

+To address the problem, the following steps were taken:

+- **Docker Setup**: Dockerfiles were created within each React (admin) and Express (API) application to containerize them for deployment flexibility and consistency.

+- **Nginx Configuration**: A separate folder named `nginx` was set up to configure port 80 for both applications.
+This ensures efficient routing and access to the services.

+- **Docker Compose Configuration**: A Docker Compose file was created, incorporating three services - admin, API, and Nginx - for streamlined local development.
+This setup allows for easy orchestration and management of the interconnected components during development phases.